 Typically, your natural gas bill contains two parts.
-One part is a charge for your share of the pipes, meters and other facilities and administrative services that are required to deliver the gas to your residence or business.
+One part is a charge for your share of the pipes, meters and other facilities and administrative services (often listed as a "Service & Facility" charge) that are required to deliver the gas to your residence or business.
 The other part is a charge for the actual amount of gas that you use each month.
-This usage portion typically accounts for 65-75 percent of a customer's bill, and more when prices and consumption are higher.
+This usage portion typically accounts for 65-75 percent of a customer's bill and can be more when prices and consumption are higher.
+Other charges, such as Pipeline Safety Integrity Adjustment and Demand Side Management, should be explained by your utility provider on their website or through their customer service department, though they typically do not have a large impact on your utility bill.

 The GCA is used by utilities to pass through to their customers market fluctuations in the wholesale price of natural gas.
 Wholesale prices were deregulated by the federal government in the 1980s and 1990s.
 Neither the Public Utilities Commission nor the regulated gas utilities have control over wholesale gas prices.
 Utilities obtain their gas supplies in this unregulated market and pass these costs on to their customers on a dollar-for-dollar basis.
-Utilities will use a number of price mitigation strategies - such as storage, hedging and long-term contracts - to try to keep gas costs down.
-But the utility does not make any profit from the natural gas commodity itself.
+Utilities will use several price mitigation strategies - such as storage, hedging and long-term contracts - to try to keep gas costs down.
+But the utility does not make any profit from the natural gas commodity cost itself.